 If you prefer you can also self-direct and access a range of support online that we have fully-funded so that it's free for you and your dependents.
-These sit under the headings of Financial Assistance, Money Matters, Caring and Wellbeing.
+These sit under the headings of Financial Assistance, Money Worries, Caring for Others and Health and Wellbeing.